Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Check out these online retailers that can deliver Canadian-made face masks straight to your home.

-Due to COVID-19, many Canadian-based fashion companies have turned their manufacturing efforts to producing face masks for those in need, given the World Health Organization’s advisory encouraging governments to ask people to wear fabric face masks when in public to help stop the spread of the virus.
+Many Canadian-based fashion companies have begun producing protective face masks in light of the World Health Organization’s advisory encouraging governments to ask people to wear fabric face masks when in public to combat COVID-19.

 Where to buy made-in-Canada face masks online